Easy Homemade Larabars (+ Infinite Flavor Variations)

 Step #7: Slice

-Pressing homemade Larabar mixture into a pan
+Overhead view of homemade Larabar mixture into a bread pan lined with wax paper.

 What if Your Homemade Larabars Don't Stick Together?

-Stack of five healthy, vegan, homemade Larabars
+Stack of five healthy, vegan, homemade Larabars, shown in a white kitchen with pink flowers.

 Closing Thoughts

-Healthy homemade Larabars with peanuts and chocolate
+Healthy homemade Larabars with peanuts and chocolate, shown on a white marble background.

 Share It!